 How can you make it work for today’s fierce competition, especially with the rise of social networks and other friendly communities?

-It’s crucial to have a financial plan laid out, but it should never be your project’s main motivator.
-In fact, many forum owners are making money today because of the deep, admirable love they felt for the community’s subject matter.
+It’s crucial to have a financial plan laid out, but it should never be your project’s primary motivator.
+Many forum owners are making money today because of the deep, admirable love they felt for the community’s subject matter.
 That brings me to my next point:

 Let me ask you: Do you still visit every website you were once a loyal fan of?
-Chances are you have moved on at this point, even if the websites are still great.
+Chances are you have moved on at this point, even if the websites are always great.

 It’s human nature to use things in cycles, leaving for a time and then (maybe) coming back.
-This means that obtaining a number of forum subscribers will never be enough.
-By the time you double that amount (or even triple it) many of the previous users will have moved to other places.
+This means that obtaining some forum subscribers will never be enough.
+By the time you double that amount (or even triple it), many previous users will have moved to other places.

-Think for instance on a forum for quit smoking or getting over a divorce.
-The members will be active for a year or more but when the issue is solved they will move on with their life.
+Think, for instance, on a forum for quit smoking or getting over a divorce.
+The members will be active for a year or more, but they will move on with their life when the issue is solved.

 However, there will still be several members that will remain loyal because they got friends or simply want to help others getting over their problems.
-But, there will be new members that will signup every day because they want help with their issues.
+But, new members will sign up every day because they want help with their issues.

 This, too, brings me to my next point.

-Staying active: Getting the forum off the ground also means being there to answer questions and starting new topics every day, especially toward the beginning.
-So for an hour or two every day, check your forum and answer questions from members, delete spam and post interesting content or ask questions that encourage your members to engage.
+- Staying active: Getting the forum off the ground means being there to answer questions and starting new topics every day, especially toward the beginning.
+So for an hour or two every day, check your forum and answer questions from members, delete spam and post engaging content or ask questions that encourage your members to engage.

-Now let’s officially look at how to start a forum and make money.
+Now let’s officially look at how to start a forum.

 This goes without saying, but the more focused your forum is, the more money you will make in the long run.
 Will you have fewer signups?
 Perhaps, but increasing your forum’s interaction and profits is about quality, not quantity.

-However, keep in mind that you should choose a niche that you are familiar with or passionate about.
-It will be funny if you will receive questions from your members and you will not know the answer and you will have to search Google every day.
-Also if is something that you’re not passionate you will later become less and less involved in your forum, which will drive people away.
+However, keep in mind that you should choose a niche you are familiar with or passionate about.
+It will be funny if you will receive questions from your members and do not know the answer.
+So you will have to search Google every day.
+If you choose a niche that you’re not passionate about, you will later become less and less involved in your forum, which will drive people away.

 Here are the ones I recommend most:

-Reddit: Browse through the thousands of subreddits and see how many years they have existed for, how many subscribers they have, and pay attention to their level of interaction.
-Just about any subject has a loyal following, but you must also keep in mind the financial viability of your chosen niche.
+- Reddit: Browse through the thousands of subreddits and see how many years they have existed for, how many subscribers they have, and pay attention to their level of interaction.
+Just about any subject has a loyal following, but you must also consider your chosen niche’s financial viability.

-Quora, Yahoo Answers, and Similar: Look into new, trending, and all-time popular questions on these websites.
+- Quora, Yahoo Answers, and Similar: Look into new, trending, and all-time popular questions on these websites.
 What questions keep consistently popping up?
 Why?
-What do you think you can offer to your members if you were to start a forum based on said topic?
+What do you think you can offer to your members if you start a forum based on said topic?

-Google trends: Set up email alerts pertaining to your chosen topic on Google trends.
+- Google trends: Set up email alerts about your chosen topic on Google trends.
 You can turn virtually any trend into a forum topic by asking questions about it.
 This is a goldmine.
 You can use Google Alerts to set up notices for your niche.

-Make sure your forum have something unique that will make visitors choose it instead of competition.
-This advantages can be the level of member’s engagement, writing details tutorials, rewarding members, etc.
+Make sure your forum has something unique that will make visitors choose it instead of competition.
+These advantages can be the level of the member’s engagement, writing detailed tutorials, rewarding members, etc.